PQM application and renewal

 The assessment process usually takes 4-6 weeks, depending on whether we have any additional questions and how quickly you respond to them.
 If you need PQM by certain date, please let us know in advance and we will do our best to process your application as quickly as possible.

-You will receive an automated email 60 days prior to the renewal due date.
-This email will include a link to the renewal form.
-It is therefore important to keep your contact details up to date to ensure the email is sent to the correct contact.
-If the email is mislaid we can send you another copy on request or you can simply log in and the renewal form will be waiting for you.
+You will receive an automated email 60 days prior to the renewal due date, with a link to the renewal form.
+Please keep your contact details up to date so that we send this reminder to the right person.
+If you haven't received your email please contact us and we can promptly re-send it, or you can simply log in and the renewal form will be there at your account.

-The renewal is completed online the answers on the form are auto-populated from the previous year's form.
-All you need to do is to check the answers are correct and make any necessary changes.
+The renewal is completed online, with the answers on the form auto-populated from the previous time you completed it.
+You'll need to check the answers and make any necessary changes, and upload the supporting evidence.
+We are happy to discuss this with you if you are unsure what evidence to provide.

 After you have completed the renewal form you will need to print it, sign it and send it to us together with signed Terms and Conditions.